Welcome to Professor David Chandler's WebsiteUnder reconstruction, please bear with me

 Forthcoming

-‘Decolonising Resilience: Reading Glissant’s Poetics of Relation in Central Eurasia’ in Elena A. Korosteleva and Irina Petrova (eds) The Making of Resilient Communities in Central Eurasia (Abingdon: Routledge)
+104. ‘Decolonising Resilience: Reading Glissant’s Poetics of Relation in Central Eurasia’ in Elena A. Korosteleva and Irina Petrova (eds) Resilient Communities of Central Eurasia: Responding to Change, Complexity and the Visions of ‘The Good Life’ (Abingdon: Routledge, 2023).

 In dominant Eurocentric policy imaginaries, a resilient community is able to self-govern and to autonomously manage risk through becoming more adaptive and responsive to potential threats, mitigating harms and maintaining societal equilibrium; ‘bouncing back’ rapidly to normal conditions.
 This paper seeks to move the discussion forward, suggesting alternative framings for the conceptualisation of community practices and understandings as part of the project of decolonising approaches to Central Eurasia.
 In drawing upon recent works addressing resilience via Édouard Glissant’s Poetics of Relation, it highlights alternative understandings of resilience which are less subject-centred and more dependent upon becoming with others in relation.
 Crucial to these practices of relationality is the recognition of opacity – the acceptance that uncertainty and unknowability are integral to life processes and provide a vital invitation or opportunity to experiment and adapt through improvisation rather than mechanically responding to feedback effects in ways which close off alternative possibilities for change.